 The PCF shall include in the "evNotifs" array an entry with the "event" attribute set to the value "EXTRA_UE_ADDR" and:

-- a range of IPv4 addresses within the "ipv4AddrList" attribute, if there was a change in the one or more IPv4 framed routes associated to the PDU session; or
+- the actual list of IPv4 addresses within the "ipv4AddrList" attribute, if there was a change in the one or more IPv4 framed routes associated to the PDU session; or

-- the IPv6 prefixes allocated to the UE within the "ipv6PrefixList" attribute, if there was a change in the one or more IPv6 framed routes associated to the PDU session, or in the one or more IPv6 prefixes allocated to the PDU session.
+- the actual list of IPv6 prefixes allocated to the UE within the "ipv6PrefixList" attribute, if there was a change in the one or more IPv6 framed routes associated to the PDU session, or in the one or more IPv6 prefixes allocated to the PDU session.

 NOTE: In this release of the specification the IP Framed Routes are received by the PCF during PDU session establishment and remain unchanged during the lifetime of the PDU session.